mayaAtanasova/drDolitlle/README.md

 ## Back-end
 Back-end developed with Node.js and Express.
 The back-end takes care of user authentication and authorisation through JWT.
 The user and pet listing data is kept in a MongoDB non-relational database.
+The logo design, as well as the overall UI/UX design have be done by me as well.

 ## Front-end
 Front-end developd with Angular, implementing routing, route guards, front-end authentication, authorisation and data validation.